Common name: Coining common names

 Other attempts to reconcile differences between widely separated regions, traditions, and languages, by arbitrarily imposing nomenclature, often reflect narrow perspectives and have unfortunate outcomes.
-For example, members of the genus Burhinus occur in Australia, Southern Africa, Eurasia, and South America.
+For example, members of the genus Burhinus (which translates as "ox nose") occur in Australia, Southern Africa, Eurasia, and South America.
 A recent trend in field manuals and bird lists is to use the name "thick-knee" for members of the genus.
 This, in spite of the fact that the majority of the species occur in non-English-speaking regions and have various common names, not always English.
 For example, "Dikkop" is the centuries-old South African vernacular name for their two local species: Burhinus capensis is the Cape dikkop (or "gewone dikkop", not to mention the presumably much older Zulu name "umBangaqhwa"); Burhinus vermiculatus is the "water dikkop".
 The thick joints in question are not even, in fact, the birds' knees, but the intertarsal joints—in lay terms the ankles.
 Furthermore, not all species in the genus have "thick knees", so the thickness of the "knees" of some species is not of clearly descriptive significance.
 The family Burhinidae has members that have various common names even in English, including "stone curlews", so the choice of the name "thick-knees" is not easy to defend but is a clear illustration of the hazards of the facile coinage of terminology.